fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 This behavior is quite similar to nullable reference types, but is unfortunately a bit of a cleaver when all you need is a paring knife.
 It's arguable that the value of nullability for F# programmers is _ad-hoc_ in nature, which is something that is squarely accomplished with nullable reference types.
 Instead, `[<AllowNullLiteral>]` sort of "pollutes" things by making any instantiation a nullable instantiation.

-**Recommendation**: Relax this restriction from an error to a warning, and then treat any reference to types decorated with `[<AllowNullLiteral>]` as if they were nullable reference types.
+**Recommendation**: Relax this restriction from an error to a warning in F# 5.0 only, and then treat any reference to types decorated with `[<AllowNullLiteral>]` as if they were nullable reference types.
 This is not a breaking change, but it does mean that F#-declared reference types are now a bit different once this feature is in place.

 #### Compatibility with existing null constraint